Dreamland (Coney Island, 1904): Entrance and lagoon

 Dreamland's primary landside entrance was on Surf Avenue, where there was an arch measuring 150 ft deep, 75 ft high, and 50 ft wide; the portal was intended to resemble a theater's proscenium arch.
 There were several smaller, similarly designed portals along Surf Avenue.
 Guests paid a ten-cent entry fee to pass through the gates, then paid an additional fee for the attractions.

-The center of the park contained a lagoon surrounded by a promenade.
+At the park's center was a lagoon surrounded by a promenade.
 Originally, Dreamland's operators had planned to install flood gates that allowed salt water into the lagoon during high tide.
-The lagoon measured 130 ft wide and 300 ft long and was spanned by a large pedestrian bridge at its southern end.
+The lagoon measured 130 ft wide and 300 ft long, spanned by a large pedestrian bridge at its southern end.
 The footbridge over the lagoon had ornate columns with glass globes, as well as carved lions on either end.
 There was a miniature railway underneath the promenade.
 The side shows were arranged around the lagoon.
 Kirby, Petit & Green designed the buildings around the lagoon in numerous architectural styles that complemented each other, in contrast to Luna Park.
 A hippodrome track was built around the lagoon in 1906.
 The track was replaced with bathhouses by 1910, and a pergola was also constructed on the lagoon's shore.

 At the northern end of the lagoon was the Beacon Tower, a French Renaissance-style edifice measuring 50 by 50 ft square at its base and approximately 375 ft tall.
 The tower's gold-and-white facade contained large arches; bas-reliefs carved by Perry Hinton; and 100,000 electric lights.
 Elevators transported visitors to the roof, which was decorated with a ball and eagle.
 The tower contained water-storage tanks with a capacity of 600,000 gal.
 An attraction called Hiram Maxim's Airships was added just north of the tower in 1905; it consisted of airships that were hung from a 150 ft tower.